St. James High School (Philippines)

 St. James High School (SJHS) is a private school under the Roman Catholic order, founded by the priests of the Missionaries of the Sacred Heart, located in Buenavista, Agusan del Norte and run by the Diocese of Butuan (Butuan, Philippines).

-The main campus of the institution is located at the eastern area of the Parish grounds, where a 2-storey building with 14 classrooms is located.
+The main campus of the institution is located at the eastern area of the Parish grounds, where a 2-story building with 14 classrooms is located.
 It is the only Catholic school in the town.

 History

 Saint James High School is named after the town’s patron saint, Saint James the Great.
 It started as an elementary parochial school in 1939.
 After a couple of years in operation, war broke out and the school was temporarily closed.
 When the war was over, the parish school was reopened, this time to answer the town’s felt need for a secondary school.
 By 1947, the school opened its doors to high school students and came out with its first batch of graduates in 1950.

 It was largely through the efforts of Fr.
 John Ruyter of the Missionary of the Sacred Heart Congregation that the primary school was founded and through the efforts of Fr.
 Adriano Steejer, MSC, the high school.
 For the first five years of its operation, the principalship was held by Mr. Jose D. Cuyos with Fr.
 Martin Weistende, MSC, as the director.
 After Mr. Cuyos, the RVM sisters managed the school with Sr. Sofia Alaan as the principal.
 When the sisters left after five years, the running of the day to day school activities was given to Mr. Nestorio Cloribel as the principal, with Fr.
 Mateo Van Santvoord, Fr.
 Jose Van den Berg and Fr.
 Andres Gysberts as still as the director and Mrs. Necita Radaza-Lim as the principal.

 In 1976, the Filipinization Act was passed banning foreign nationals to run schools and businesses.
 Thus, in June 1976 Mrs. Necita R. Lim was appointed as the Directress by Bishop Carmelo Morelos D.D. while at the same time serving still as Principal of the school up to her retirement in 2005.
 In June, 2005, Bishop Juan De Dios Pueblos appointed a new Director in the person of Rev. Fr.
 Loven E. Tutas, the young and energetic parish priest of Buenavista and an alumnus of Saint James High School and a native o Buenavista.